sunnyw1212/video-playback-extension/README.md

 Optimize your media experience by:

+- controlling media on just your current active or across all tabs in Chrome
 - customizing playback speed
 - skipping forward or backward by custom time intervals
 - looping